tundish/junkdlc/README.md

 ----------------

 This repository is updated sporadically.
-It's a series of [Blog posts](https://tundish.github.io/junkdlc) which I want to keep safe.
+It's a series of [blog posts](https://tundish.github.io/junkdlc) which I want to keep safe.